 The M.S. degree in natural resources and environment is designed for those intending to pursue a career conducting research in management problems and/or to proceed on to a doctoral program.
 Thesis research in natural resources and environment is directed toward resource problems and based on hypothesis testing.

-The master’s degree in natural resource management is designed to prepare students for a management career in natural resources planning and administration; communication and public information; and/or operational innovation, improvement and impact assessment.
+The master’s degree in natural resources and environment is designed to prepare students for a management career in natural resources planning and administration; communication and public information; and/or operational innovation, improvement and impact assessment.
 While not requiring scientific research, the work is expected to involve critical reflection, empirical inquiry and intellectual honesty.
-A written product (an “opus”) and an oral presentation demonstrating sound scholarship will be required.
-Final acceptance of the project will be by the student’s committee and the associate dean of SNRE.
+A written product and an oral presentation demonstrating sound scholarship will be required.
+Final acceptance of the project will be by the student’s committee and the director of academic programs of SNRE.

 Minimum Requirements for Natural Resources and Environment Degrees: M.S.: 30 credits; M.N.R.E.: 35 credits